unjs/unpdf/README.md

 ### `getResolvedPDFJS`

 Returns the resolved PDF.js module.
-If no build is defined, the latest version will be initialized.
+If no other PDF.js build was defined, the serverless build will be used.
+This method is useful if you want to use the PDF.js API directly.

+**Type Declaration**

 ```ts
 function getResolvedPDFJS(): Promise<PDFJS>
 ```

 ### `getMeta`

+**Type Declaration**

 ```ts
 function getMeta(